 Staff and students that are sick will not be permitted to return to school until they are healthy and have cleared criteria to return, which could include quarantining for up to 14 days.
 We want to minimize the spread of infection and we will continue to follow the guidelines put forth by our partners at the health department and our authorizing school districts.

 Arrival and dismissal protocols will take longer than normal.
 We appreciate your patience to prioritize safety.
-Please expect the following and we will follow-up with more school-specific guidance:
+Please watch our safety video here for an overview of what arrival will look like this year.

 Visitors, including parents/guardians, will not be allowed past the school’s front office and must have a symptom and temperature screening before they enter the building.
 There will be safety measures in place to make sure only 1-2 visitors are in the front office at any time.

 RMP is offering our own specific version of remote learning, RMP at Home.
-We believe what sets this version apart is:
+Learn more about RMP at home here.

 Yes, your student will still receive specials!
 Stay tuned for more information about your student’s schedule.